kuttcoin/kuttCoin/README.md

 - **Purpose:** To facilitate the exchange of services online and to build a vast community of users.
 - **Contract Ton:** [KUTT TON](https://tonviewer.com/EQCGcF2amuyOthwF2PBN_qdKb-XXpR8Jbf3zRmS2ayLKcYzw)

-The low initial price is designed to encourage widespread distribution, allowing holders to share KuttCoin with friends and acquaintances, thereby expanding our community and increasing adoption.
-With a limited supply, KuttCoin ensures there are always tokens available for new users and enthusiasts in the cryptocurrency world.
+Free mining to encourage widespread distribution, allowing holders to share KuttCoin with friends and acquaintances, thus expanding our community and increasing adoption.
+With a limited supply, KuttCoin ensures that there are always tokens available for new users and enthusiasts in the cryptocurrency world.

 ### 🪙 Mining KuttCoin

-- You can mine KuttCoin using our exclusive bot: [@kuttcoin_bot](https://t.me/kuttcoin_bot)!
+- You can mine KuttCoin using our exclusive bot: [KuttCoin Mining](https://kuttcoin.com)!
-- The bot mines **0.000000000000000001 KUTT** every **5 seconds**.
+- The bot mines every **1 seconds**.
-- Users can redeem their mined KUTT once they reach a balance of **1.5 KUTT**.
+- Users can redeem their mined KUTT once they reach a balance of **15.0 KUTT**.

 Get started with mining and be a part of the KuttCoin revolution!